lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       Figure 24 - Customizing inside your LSBQe file.

 It is not mandatory to include English as one of the languages on your LSBQe version.
 For example, if you require an LSBQe version to study Ulster Scots and Irish in Northern Ireland, you would call the file :file:`[ScoGle_Eng_GB]` and apply the relevant changes in Figure 22 and Figure 23.

-Additionally, in order to change the default **"English"** in the LSBQe, you would have to search **“MajorityLanguage”** and change each instance of English to Ulster Scots
+Additionally, in order to change the default **"English"** in the LSBQe, you would have to search **“MajorityLanguage”** and change each instance of "English" to "Ulster Scots"
 **(see Figure 25)**

 .. figure:: figures/lsbqefigure20.png